 - How to get your foot in the door

-Each of these types of engineering jobs differ in a variety of ways, and sometimes they even share some similarities.
+Each of these types of engineering jobs differs in a variety of ways, and sometimes they even share some similarities.
 When choosing which career path is right for you, you’ll want to consider every factor.

 Next, an electrical engineer’s job will typically involve designing an electrical system or electrical equipment.
 If you’re still reading this blog from your phone, an electrical engineer created the system that powers your phone.
-Electrical engineers work with computers, phones, and basically any device or item that transmits energy.
+Electrical or electronics engineers work with computers, cell phones, and basically any device or item that transmits energy.
 The daily responsibilities of an electrical engineer could include testing an electrical system, solving any problem that comes up, designing a system or piece of equipment, checking a system or piece of equipment for safety, and much more.

 Finally, an industrial engineer will use their skills to make manufacturing and industrial systems as efficient as possible.
 An industrial engineer will make sure that industrial processes are not only efficient, but cost-effective.
 This is done by designing plans for large systems, managing inventory, increasing worker and machine efficiency, and much more.